STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/hw04-CeciliaLe07.md

 </tr>
 </tbody>
 </table>
-But we can do this by n&gt;2 different countries, in the following example, the filter criteria will change to the countries of Americas:
+But we can do this by n different countries, in the following example, the filter criteria will change to the countries of Americas:

 ``` r
 Americas_reshape <- gapminder %>%